Dre Campbell Farm

 Takeaway

-If you have a lot of plants that are infected with sooty mold, then you may want to consider spraying your entire garden with a natural insecticide.
-This will kill all the insects behind the problem and do away with this fungal disease for good.
+If you have many plants infected with sooty mold, consider spraying your entire garden with a natural insecticide.
+Doing so will kill all the insects behind the problem and do away with this fungal disease for good.

-Otherwise, use one of the home remedies or natural treatments above for small problems.
+Otherwise, use one of the home remedies or natural treatments above for minor problems.

 Add comment